HCL-TECH-SOFTWARE/dx-docker-compose/README.md

 In the case that you already have a fully configured DX Core (e.g. an on premise installation) up and running, you can choose to configure docker-compose to connect to the on premise environment.
 The below mentioned changes in `dx.yaml` need to be applied to make this work.

-**Note:** You will also have to configure your DX Core environment to connect to the services running docker-compose (e.g. configuration of DAM and Content Composer portlets).
+> **_NOTE:_** You will also have to configure your DX Core environment to connect to the services running docker-compose (e.g. configuration of DAM and Content Composer portlets).
 Please have a look in the official HCL DX Help Center to understand which changes need to be done, if necessary.

 Update the Ring API service configuration as described: